Geniools/CardCraft/Docs/StartDocument.md

 Step 1: Run an exe file.
 Step 2: Start playing the game by following the `Play Guide`.

-### Playing Guide
+### Play Guide

 #### Phase 1
 1. User inputs the username that he would like to be represented with.
 Needs to be at least 2 characters and not match the other player's username.
 2. Player then needs to, choose a Hero, and then move on to complete his Playing deck.
 There is an option to select each card individually or by random.
 Press Finish to save the deck.
 3. Player needs to go back by pressing Select Hero.
 Then press Start game with the Username and LobbyCode not being empty.
 4. Player either joins an existing lobby, by inputting a lobby code, or creates a new one.
-5. He then is moved to a lobby that is either empty (waiting for a new player), or already with exisiting enemy player.
+5. He then is moved to a lobby that is either empty (waiting for a new player), or already with existing enemy player.
 6. When 2 players are present in the lobby, the game is automatically started after 5 seconds.

 #### Phase 2